Taludas/NewWorldExpanded/README.md

     - Updated all Island Files to GU16 version.
     - Added Enlarged Map Templates for GU16 (new Savegame required, old map templates won't enlarge themselves to the new ones, but use the old extension)
     - Updated muddy rivers with new Islands from GU16
-    - Prepared modularity through iMYA, right now only the map templates are modular, if you want to disable the new islands or dont want muddy rivers, you have to manually edit the assets file right now (remove the <Include> Tags with the appropiate xml-File).
+    - Prepared modularity through iMYA, right now only the map templates are modular, if you want to disable the new islands or don't want muddy rivers, you have to manually edit the assets file right now (remove the <Include> Tags with the appropriate xml-File).

 </details>
 <details>